MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/AgreementDetails.md

 ms.author: anbichse
 ---

-# Agreement details in CloudforSustainabilityEnergyDataModel(AgreementDetails)
+# Agreement details in Cloud for Sustainability energy data model(AgreementDetails)

 Binding agreement between the energy provider and the customer for the energy being sourced or procured.